-Hay Point ships coal mined from Queensland’s Bowen Basin, which contains one of the world’s largest reserves of metallurgical coal.
-Bowen Basin coal is used mainly as a fuel for steel production and as a reducing agent in blast furnaces.
+Hay Point ships metallurgical coal mined from the Bowen Basin in Queensland, Australia, which contains one of the world’s largest reserves of this commodity that is used mainly as a fuel for steel production and as a reducing agent in blast furnaces.

 The project increased annual throughput capacity from 44 million metric tons to some 55 million metric tons, thus helping BMA keep pace with increased mining production in the region and intensified international demand.